 The Millionaire Next Door: The Surprising Secrets of America’s Wealthy – by Stanley & Danko

 Personal Capital – I really like having one place to aggregate all my accounts.
-Super easy to use and offers a number of free tool to help keep your finances organized.
+Super easy to use and offers a number of free tools to help keep your finances organized.

-EvoShare – is a company that enables you to save for your retirement or reduce your student debt by simply doing your daily shopping.
-As online shopping continues to grow each and every day this platform could influence your finances in valuable ways for years to come.
+EvoShare – is a company that enables you to save for your retirement or reduces your student debt by simply doing your daily shopping.
+As online shopping continues to grow each and every day this platform could influence your finances invaluable ways for years to come.

 Broke, Busted, and Disgusted – A great documentary film that all high school students and their parents should watch if they are planning on going to college.

 I would not recommend a credit card unless you are debt free and can use the card responsibly.
 By responsibly I mean paying off in full each month, and living within your means.

 We use the Southwest Airlines Rapid Rewards Visa from Chase and have accumulated travel rewards and have saved thousands of dollars on travel costs.

 Board Booster – is a pin scheduling tool that helps manage Pinterest accounts by automatically spreading new pins over ideal pinning hours.